Education

 Educator's Guide to the Barataria-Terrebonne Estuary

-• Educational Resources for the "I Remember..."
-Oral History Art Show
+• Resources for the "I Remember..."
+Oral History Show

 This CWPPRA Oral History Educational Resource companion guide is a selection of compiled materials that has a central motif: teaching the effects of oral history, art, and environmental science inside the classroom or informal education setting.
 The materials in this packet are for both teachers and students who are interested in using oral history and art as a productive tool in helping to raise awareness and support about ecological issues in the environment around us.